chippinkston/hoa_tools/requirements/definitions/Product_Price.md

 #Required
 1. A Product_Price must have a `Product`
 2. A Product_Price must have a Numeric Value
+3. A Product_Price needs to be Pro Rate-able

 ## Relationships
 * `Product`